cnpmx/Proxmox-preserve-interface-name/README.md

 ## Notes

 - Ensure you have proper backups of your system before running the script, especially if you are making changes to network configurations.
+- Ideally ensure you have otherwise secured network access to the nodes where you're executing the script (BMC, OOB or a fully featured KVM console)
 - This script is designed for use with Proxmox VE environments but can be adapted for other Debian-based systems with similar network interface configurations.

 ## Contributing